splorp/npds-tracker-server/readme.md

 </plist>
 ```

-It can be loaded immediately by running the following at the command line, or you can wait until the next reboot:
+The launch daemon may be loaded immediately by running the following at the command line, or you can wait until the next boot cycle:

 ```sh
 sudo launchctl load /Library/LaunchDaemons/fr.free.npds.npdstracker.plist
 ```

-On Linux or BSD systems, you can create ```init.d``` or ```rc.d``` scripts, respectively, to automatically start the NPDS Tracker Server on boot.
+On Linux or BSD systems, you can create ```init.d``` or ```rc.d``` scripts, respectively, to automatically start the tracker on boot.

 ## Command Line Usage